Veragin/Programing-class/css/css.md

 You can define styles, how should components look

-can be linked in headdersvia:
+can be linked in headders via:

     <link rel="stylesheet" href="mystyle.css">